crawl/crawl/crawl-ref/docs/crawl_manual.rst

 one, and the new wand no longer exists.
 Beware that when the last charge of a wand is used, the wand is destroyed.

 Wands are aimed in the same way as missile weapons, and you can release the power of a wand by evoking it with 'V'.
 See section I for targeting.
-There are also a number of wands that may be useful to aim at yourself.

 =" Rings and Amulets
 ========================================